stubma/cocos2dx-better/README.md

 Some optional codes is in cocos2dx-better/optional folder.
 Those code by default is not compiled into cocos2dx-better library because they may depend on other components.

 * B2DebugDraw: it is box2d debug drawing layer, it requires box2d
+* File templates: it is file templates for Xcode.
+If you like that, you can copy Templates folder to ~/Library/Developer/Xcode